Paul Newman as Lew Harper, wisecracking private eye

 The shades of brown continue to Harper’s feet, where he wears a pair of dark cordovan leather plain-toe derbies and dark dress socks.
 While brown would be the most sartorially correct sock color option, I ran through a few different layers of color correction and Harper’s socks do appear to be black.
 (He does, however, wear dark brown socks the next day with his brown suit.)

-Harper’s few accessories adorn his left hand, including a silver ring – likely Newman’s own wedding band – on his left ring finger and his wristwatch.
-The watch has a round stainless case, black dial, and black leather strap.
+Harper’s few accessories adorn his left hand, including a silver ring – likely Newman’s own wedding band – on his left ring finger and his steel wristwatch, which Jamie Weiss would identify in 2022 for DMARGE as “his Waltham Bathyscape Diver, made for Waltham by Blancpain.”
+The “baby Blancpain” has a round black dial and black leather strap.

 Go Big or Go Home